Sound reinforcement system: Sports sound systems

-Systems for outdoor sports facilities and ice rinks often have to deal with substantial echo, which can make speech unintelligible.
+Systems for sports facilities often have to deal with substantial echo, which can make speech unintelligible.
 Sports and recreational sound systems often face environmental challenges as well, such as the need for weather-proof outdoor speakers in outdoor stadiums and humidity- and splash-resistant speakers in swimming pools.
 Another challenge with sports sound reinforcement setups is that in many arenas and stadiums, the spectators are on all four sides of the playing field.
 This requires 360-degree sound coverage.
 This is very different from the norm with music festivals and music halls, where the musicians are on stage and the audience is seated in front of the stage.

 Setting up and testing

 Large-scale sound reinforcement systems are designed, installed, and operated by audio engineers and audio technicians.
 During the design phase of a newly constructed venue, audio engineers work with architects and contractors, to ensure that the proposed design will accommodate the speakers and provide an appropriate space for sound technicians and the racks of audio equipment.
-Sound engineers will also provide advice on which audio components would best suit the space and its intended use, and on the correct placement and installation of these components.
-During the installation phase, sound engineers ensure that high-power electrical components are safely installed and connected and that ceiling or wall-mounted speakers are properly mounted (or "flown") onto rigging.
-When the sound reinforcement components are installed, the sound engineers test and calibrate the system so that its sound production will be even across the frequency spectrum.
+Audio engineers will also provide advice on which audio components would best suit the space and its intended use, and on the correct placement and installation of these components.
+During the installation phase, audio engineers ensure that high-power electrical components are safely installed and connected and that ceiling or wall-mounted speakers are properly mounted (or "flown") onto rigging.
+When the sound reinforcement components are installed, the audio engineers test and calibrate the system so that its sound production will be even across the frequency spectrum.